Impostor Syndrome in Employees: How to Recognize and Overcome It

 Many high-performing employees experience impostor syndrome, especially:

 A study published in the Journal of General Internal Medicine found that up to 82% of people experience impostor syndrome at some point in their careers.
-It’s not a rare condition — it’s just rarely talked about.
+It is common, but often not discussed openly.

 How Impostor Syndrome Hurts Your Business

-Impostor syndrome doesn’t just affect the individual.
-It impacts your entire organization.
+Impostor syndrome affects more than just the individual.
+It can influence your entire organization.

 Here’s how: